danieldudzic/features/readme.txt

 == Description ==

-"Features by WooThemes" is a clean and easy-to-use features showcase management system for WordPress.
+"Features & Services by WooThemes" is a clean and easy-to-use features showcase management system for WordPress.
 Load in the features your product, company or services offers, and display them via a shortcode, widget or template tag on your website.

 Looking for a helping hand?
 [View plugin documentation](http://wordpress.org/extend/plugins/features-by-woothemes/other_notes/).